-kegg measures the changes in vaginal fluids to determine the fertile window and possible ovulation.
+kegg records the changes and trends in vaginal environment and cervical fluids to determine the fertile window.
 Common electrolyte level trends occur throughout the fertility cycle.
-As egg follicles mature within a woman’s ovaries, the chemical makeup changes in the cervical mucus.
-This is what kegg measures.
-The viscosity, sensation, and appearance of cervical mucus can give you an indication of your changing estrogen levels.
-As estrogen rises the impedance lowers and the more viable the cervical mucus is for receiving and nourishing sperm to survive on their journey to the egg.
-It can be challenging to track cervical fluid by manual observation. kegg takes the guesswork out of predicting the fertile window.
+As egg follicles mature within a woman’s ovaries, the chemical composition of the cervical mucus changes.
+This is what kegg records.
+As estrogen increases the cervical mucus becomes more welcoming and nourishing to sperm, allowing sperm to survive on their journey to the egg.

 kegg creates personalized fertility predictions based upon the user’s readings and past cycle data.
 With each completed cycle, kegg’s fertility predictions become more and more personalized.